elastisys/compliantkubernetes/docs/adr/0031-run-csi-cinder-controllerplugin-on-elastisys-nodes.md

 ## Decision Drivers

 - We want to deliver a stable and secure platform.
-- Want want to keep application Nodes "light", so the application team knows what capacity is available for their application.
+- We want to keep application Nodes "light", so the application team knows what capacity is available for their application.

 ## Considered Options